Financial Aid Application Forms and Cost of Attendance for D.M.D. and D.I.S. Programs

 The Financial Aid Office provides all students with financial aid application packet on an annual basis.
 Packets are distributed shortly after January 1st each year and include complete instructions on applying for financial aid for the upcoming academic year.
-Paper documents are available to download in the drop down menus below.
+Paper documents are available to download in the menus below.

 As a graduate/professional student, you are considered “independent” when applying for most federal student financial aid programs.
 However, some federal and institutional financial aid programs require the student to submit parental financial information as part of the student’s financial aid application requirements.
 Students are not required to submit parental financial information if they do not intend to apply for financial aid programs which require submission of such information.